Content in this website may be linked to, as long as the linking webpage

 Adjusted Total Net Income

-Cost to charge ratios are often used to describe a hospital's
+Cost-To-Charge Ratios are often used to describe a hospital's

 finances.
-A low cost to charge ratio can be caused by
+A low Cost-To-Charge Ratio can be caused by

 excessive charges or lower costs.

-The lower the cost to charge ratio, the larger the profit
+The lower the Cost-To-Charge Ratio, the larger the profit

 margin on the charges.
 As with buying a car this information is